gtluu/timsconvert/README.md

 --outfile : User defined filename for output if converting a single file.
 If input is a folder with multiple .d
             files, this parameter should not be used as it results in each file overwriting the previous due to having the same filename.
---ms2_only : Flag that specifies only MS2 spectra should be converted.
+--ms2_only : Boolean flag that specifies only MS2 spectra should be converted.
 --ms1_groupby : Define whether an individual spectrum contains one frame (and multiple scans; "frame") or
                 one scan only ("scan").
 Defaults to "scan".
 --encoding : Choose encoding for binary arrays.
 32-bit ("32") or 64-bit ("64").
 Defaults to 64-bit.